-Use this flag to change a volume group containing Serial DASD or SSA disks into an Enhanced Concurrent Capable volume group.
+Use this flag to change a volume group into an Enhanced Concurrent Capable volume group.

 - 1. Enhanced Concurrent volume groups use Group Services.
-Group Services ships with HACMP ES and must be configured prior to activating a volume group in this mode. - Only Enhanced Concurrent Capable volume groups are supported when running with a 64 bit kernel.
-Concurrent Capable volume groups are not supported when running with a 64 bit kernel
+Group Services ships with HACMP ES and must be configured prior to activating a volume group in this mode. - 2.
+Only Enhanced Concurrent Capable volume groups are supported when running with a 64 bit kernel.
+Concurrent Capable volume groups are not supported when running with a 64 bit kernel.